 Address from the Editor-in-Chief

-The 27th Blue Planet Prize (2018) was awarded to Professor Brian Walker (Australia) and Professor Malin Falkenmark (Sweden).
+The 28th Blue Planet Prize (2019) was awarded to Professor Eric Lambin (Belgium) and Professor Jared Diamond (USA).

 Former Vice-Rector, United Nations University